dsurujon/ShinyOmics/Readme.md

 ## Directory Structure for ShinyOmics
 ![DirectoryStructure](https://contattafiles.s3.us-west-1.amazonaws.com/tnt8877/IROiFFeZQym980F/Pasted%20Image%3A%20May%209%2C%202019%20-%202%3A56%3A56pm)
-* All experiments need to be specified in the main experiment sheet
+* All experiments need to be specified in the main experiment sheet, ```exptsheet.csv```
-* For each organism/strain, there needs to be a metadata file – This file is a table of locus tags and any metadata associated with each locus tag
+* For each organism/strain, there needs to be a metadata file – This file is a table of locus tags and any metadata associated with each locus tag, under ```metadata/```
-* Optional: there can be as many network files as desired
+* There can be as many network files as desired, under ```network/```
-* The Omics data could be organized in any way.
-In this case, since the data comes from RNAseq, and from multiple strains, the directory is split first by strain, then by drug.
+* The Omics data could be organized in any way, as long as the file locations are specified in ```exptsheet.csv```.
+In this case, since the data comes from RNA-Seq, and from multiple strains, the directory is split first by strain, then by drug.
 There are several csv files (DESeq2 output) in each of the sub-directories.

 ## Using custom data